MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-123-Disaster-Loan-Program/subpart-A-Overview/section-123.13.md

 (d) A request for reconsideration must contain all significant new information that you rely on to overcome SBA's denial of your original loan application.
 Your request for reconsideration of a business loan application must also be accompanied by current business financial statements.

-(e) If SBA declines your application a second time, you have the right to appeal in writing to the Director, Disaster Assistance Processing and Disbursement Center.
+(e) If SBA declines your application a second time, you have the right to appeal in writing to the Director, Disaster Assistance Processing and Disbursement Center (DAPDC) or the Director's designee(s).
 All appeals must be received by the processing center within 30 days of the decline action.
 Your request must state that you are appealing, and must give specific reasons why the decline action should be reversed.

-(f) The decision of the Director, DAPDC, is final unless:
+(f) The decision of the Director, DAPDC or the Director's designee(s), is final unless:

-(1) The Director, DAPDC, does not have the authority to approve the requested loan;
+(1) The Director, DAPDC or the Director's designee(s), does not have the authority to approve the requested loan;

-(2) The Director, DAPDC, refers the matter to the AA/DA; or
+(2) The Director, DAPDC or the Director's designee(s), refers the matter to the SBA Associate Administrator for Disaster Assistance (AA/DA);

-(3) The AA/DA, upon a showing of special circumstances, requests that the Director, DAPDC, forward the matter to him or her for final consideration.
-Special circumstances may include, but are not limited to, policy considerations or alleged improper acts by SBA personnel or others in processing the application.
+(3) The AA/DA, upon a showing of special circumstances, requests that the Director, DAPDC or the Director's designee(s), forward the matter to him or her for final consideration; or

+(4) The SBA Administrator, solely within the Administrator's discretion, chooses to review the matter and make the final decision.
+Such discretionary authority of the Administrator does not create additional rights of appeal on the part of an applicant not otherwise specified in SBA regulations.

 (g) This section does not apply to IDAP loans.

 [61 FR 3304, Jan.
 31, 1996, as amended at 71 FR 63676, Oct.
 31, 2006; 75 FR 60598, Oct.
 1, 2010; 81 FR 67903, Oct.
-3, 2016]
+3, 2016; 86 FR 50219, Sept.
+8, 2021]